I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 The Changing of the Guard begins here in the courtyard before heading down The Mall toward Buckingham Palace.

-TIP: Learn more about St. James’s Palace with us on our Westminster or All-in-One Tours!
+Of course, St. James's Palace is a top on both our Westminster and All-in-One Tours!

 Churchill War Rooms

-The Churchill War Rooms are the underground bunkers where Winston Churchill led the British troops during the Second World War located underneath the Treasury in Whitehall.
+The Churchill War Rooms are the underground bunkers where Winston Churchill led the British troops during the Second World War.

-If you’re interested in learning more about World War Two, come along with us on our World War Two Tour!
+If you’re interested in learning more about World War Two, come along with my colleague Canice on his fantastic World War Two Tour!

 Benjamin Franklin House